aragon/aragon-apps/README.md

 ## Help

-For help and support, feel free to contact us at any time on our Spectrum [App development channel](https://spectrum.chat/aragon/app-development).
+For help and support, feel free to contact us at any time on our [Discord](https://discord.com/invite/eqQJkdp).